 - Becoming more sustainable or energy-efficient

-Here are some different case study formats to consider:
+Here are some different case study mediums to consider:

 Written Case Study